All Episodes

 So we'll take a brief time out here.

-Again, the numbers 800-282-2882.
+Again, the number is 800-282-2882.

 We'll be right back.

-Ha, how are you?
+Ha, how are you, Rush Limbaugh?

 Talent.

-Here from the distinguished and prestigious Limbaugh Institute for Advanced Conservative Studies.
+On lawn from God, here from the distinguished and prestigious Limbaugh Institute for Advanced Conservative Studies.

 I say this again.

-The U.S. Supreme Court has reversed Judge Sotomayor in four instances, where it granted Sir Shiorari to review an opinion that she authored, and in three of these reversals, the court held that Judge Sotomayor erred in her statutory interpretation.
+The U.S. Supreme Court has reversed Judge Sotomayor in four instances where it granted Cersei Arari to review an opinion that she authored.

 The cases are 2008, 2006, 2001, and 2001.

-So there you have it.
+And so, there you have it.

-We had both uh General Powell on Face the Nation Sunday, Tom Ridge was on um CNN on Sunday morning.
+We had both General Powell on Face the Nation Sunday.

-Tom Ridge, just for for your information, Tom Ridge called this program in 2003 to detail for us.
+Tom Ridge, just for your information, Tom Ridge called this program in 2003 to detail for us.

 I mean, he wanted to be on this program in 2003.

-But I need to ask the question who's really changed?
+But I need to ask the question, who's really changed?

 And I've been who I am for 20 years.

-And when it when it comes to core beliefs and principle, I haven't changed.
+When it comes to core beliefs and principle, I haven't changed.

-I've grown, you know, 20 years, I've learned more.
+20 years, I've learned more.

 I've become more educated.

-I program's probably more substantive today than it's ever been, but it was always so substantive that's a small margin.
+The program's probably more substantive today than it's ever been, but it was always so substantive that's a small margin.

 And all during these 20 years, these same types of Republicans sought me out.

-They wanted my help in the 94 congressional races, they wanted my help in 2000, 2004, they wanted my help in 2006.
+They wanted my help in the 94 congressional races.

-Uh many members of Congress called this program, wanted to get on this program.
+Many members of Congress called this program, wanted to get on this program.

-Now all of a sudden, I am the primary problem with the Republican Party.
+Now, all of a sudden, I am the primary problem with the Republican Party.

 I think that General Powell and Tom Ridge need to be put to the test.